SAP HANA Interview Questions And Answers

-What is the role of the transaction manager and session?
+Q1) What is the part of the transaction administrator and session?

-The transaction manager co-ordinates database transactions and keeps a record of running and closed transactions.
-When transaction is rolled back or committed, the transaction manager notifies the involved storage engines about the event so they can run necessary actions.
+Ans: The exchange chief co-ordinates database exchanges and keeps a record of running and shut transactions.
+When the exchange is moved back or submitted, the exchange supervisor informs the included stockpiling motors about the occasion so they can run essential activities.

-Waiting for data to be loaded from main memory into the CPU cache is called as Stall.
+Ans: Waiting for data to be loaded from the main memory into the CPU cache is called Stall.

-The SAP HANA database is developed in C++ and runs on SUSE Linux Enterpise Server.
-SAP HANA database consists of multiple servers and the most important component is the Index Server.
-SAP HANA database consists of Index Server, Name Server, Statistics Server, Pre-processor Server and XS Engine.
+Ans: The SAP HANA database is developed in C++ and runs on SUSE Linux Enterprise Server.
+IT consists of multiple servers and the most important component is the Index Server.
+It consists of Index Server, Name Server, Statistics Server, Pre-processor Server, and XS Engine.

 The index server uses the preprocessor server for analyzing text data and extracting the information on which the text search capabilities are based.

-The name server owns the information about the topology of SAP HANA system.
-In a distributed system, the name server knows where the components are running and which data is located on which server.
+It owns the information about the topology of the SAP HANA system.
+In a distributed system, it knows where the components are running and which data is located on which server.

 Session and Transaction Manager